 You should insert the CEP the same way you insert regular earplugs.
 When properly inserted, very little foam should be visible at the ear canal opening.

-During the insertion, position the transducer housing so that the wire exits through the tragus notch of the external ear.
+During the insertion, position the transducer housing so that the wire exits through the external ear’s tragus notch.

 Test the CEP to determine whether you have inserted it properly and has a good fit.
 To test the earplug, cup your hand over the ear, then move it back and forth away from and against your external ear.